 Double materiality is defined as the union (in mathematical terms, i.e., union of two sets, not intersection) of impact materiality and financial materiality.
-A sustainability or ESG matter has double materiality if it is material from either an impact or environmental perspective, a financial perspective, or both perspectives.
+A sustainability or ESG matter has double materiality if it is material from either an impact or environmental perspective, a financial perspective, or both.

-Materiality is a financial accounting concept that, more recently, is seeing increased usage and relevance through a sustainability or ESG (environmental social governance) strategy lens.
+Materiality is a financial accounting concept that, more recently, is seeing increased usage and relevance through a sustainability or ESG (environmental social governance) strategy, risk management, and reporting lens.

 According to the the International Financial Reporting Standards (IFRS) Foundation, a topic is 'material' if it influences investors' perception of a company's enterprise value.
 For example, in sustainability, if an insurance company underwrites insurance policies in a region that's expected to increasingly be hit by storms and severe weather due to climate change, that is a material risk for the insurer.
 It ultimately informs the value and risk profile of the business.

-An event or matter is considered to have impact or environmental materiality if it's connected to actual or high-probability, potential significant impacts on the environment and/or society over a short-, medium-, or long-term timeframe.
+According to standards like ISSB and ESRS, an event or matter has impact or environmental materiality if it's connected to actual or high-probability significant impacts on the environment and/or society over a short-, medium-, or long-term timeframe.
 For example, if everyone who drives a car stops using fossil fuel transportation and switches to using electric vehicles (EVs), this has material environmental and social impact, both at a societal level, as well as for specific companies in the automotive and fuel value chain.

-For companies, a matter or topic with double materiality can have impacts directly caused or contributed to by the company's own operations, products, or services, or impacts linked to that company's upstream and downstream value chain.
+For companies, a matter or topic with double materiality can have impacts directly caused by the company's own operations, products, or services, or impacts linked to that company's upstream and downstream value chain.

 In this type of example, if a company's product is created using child labor somewhere in its supply chain, that's a material risk for the company, even though the company itself may not have knowingly caused or contributed to the negative impact directly.

 Similarly, a company deciding to invest in renewable energy will likely have double materiality considerations.
-The company could see an increase in short-term costs associated with clean energy CAPEX, but achieve long-term financial benefits, such as lower energy costs and improved reputation, as well as positive environmental impacts, such as reducing greenhouse gas emissions.
+The company could see an increase in short-term costs associated with clean energy CAPEX, but achieve long-term financial benefits, such as lower, more predictable energy costs, better energy security, and improved reputation, as well as positive environmental impacts, such as reducing greenhouse gas emissions.
 Another illustration of double materiality.

-Double materiality can be seen in a variety of different industries and sectors when companies make strategic decisions that consider both financial and environmental impacts.
+Double materiality can be seen in a variety of different industries and sectors whenever companies make strategic decisions or risk assessments that consider both financial and environmental impacts.

 For example, in the consumer goods industry, a company might choose to implement sustainable sourcing practices for the raw materials used in their products.
-This decision would have an environmental impact, as it would reduce the company's impact on natural resources, but it may also have financial implications in areas like material costs, consumer loyalty, and brand reputation.
+This decision has an environmental impact by reducing the company's natural resource usage, and likely also has financial implications in areas like material costs, consumer loyalty, and brand reputation.

-Another double materiality example can be found in the banking industry, where many banks are reviewing their loan portfolio to make sure they are not indirectly financing activities that are harmful to the environment.
-These decisions can have a positive environmental impact (divesting from fossil fuels) while also impacting the bank's financial performance.
+Another double materiality example in the financial services industry involves how banks review their lending practices and loan portfolios to make sure they're not indirectly financing activities that are harmful to the environment.
+These decisions can have a positive environmental impact (such as divesting from fossil fuel investments) while also impacting the bank's financial performance and lending risk.

 Healthcare company UnitedHealth Group has employed and implemented double materiality in several different ways in its business.
 From a financial perspective, investing in the health and wellness of employees helps reduce absenteeism and healthcare costs, which improve employee productivity and engagement.
 Additionally, by promoting healthier lifestyles, UnitedHealth Group can position itself as an employer of choice and attract and retain high-quality talent.